 On this Working with Victims of Crime online short course, you'll gain an insight into the difficulties and challenges faced by victims of crime, whether they choose to report it or not.
 You'll also start to unpack theories around victimisation and the impact of crime, and develop skills that will enhance your professional practices and culture when working with victims of crime.

-The credits from this course can contribute towards an MSc Victimology Master's degree.
+The credits from this course can contribute towards a Criminal Psychology and Victimology Master's degree.

 - Mode of study: Distance learning